legacy370/shalbridge/src/aliyot_honors.md

 layout: default
 ---

-**ShalomCloud's Solution for Synagogue Honors: Streamlining Aliyot and High Holiday Management**
+<h1>ShalomCloud's Solution for Synagogue Honors: Streamlining Aliyot and High Holiday Management</h1>

 Managing ritual honors—from the weekly recitation of *Yahrzeits* to the complex assignment of *Aliyot* during the High Holy Days—is a core task for synagogue administrators.
 Based on features detailed on its blog, ShalomCloud provides dedicated software capabilities designed to streamline the entire process of organizing, assigning, and communicating these honors.